 Q: If a student begins a CREAM course, are they guaranteed to finish and/or be successful?

 A: Like any other course, there is no guarantee a student will successfully complete the course.
 However, we see most students successfully completing the course.

 Q: How does a student advance through a course?

 A: When a student is provided access to a course, they begin with a diagnostic pretest.
 The course content is then designed and prescribed to each individual student based on their identified needs from the pretest.
 Once a student successfully completes each module (think unit/chapter) at a satisfactory level, the student will conclude the course by successfully passing the end of course exam or post-test.

 A: Yes, upon request, a student can retake a post-test.

 Q: What if the student does not finish the program by the end of the school year?

 A: For CREAM, if necessary, students are given the opportunity to complete the course in the summer.
-For CLEM, the program access closes after May 31.
-A student would need to start over as completion data is not transferred.

 A: The quickest answer is because of the obvious benefits for the individual student(s).
 These courses can provide students with required credits for high school graduation.
 These courses can provide students with the necessary courses they’d otherwise have to take once entering college.
 These courses, in turn, can save students time and money.
 Also, providing these opportunities for students can improve school accountability scores through the Choice Ready component.